The first thing savvy property buyers do when researching to buy a unit, house, or project they are interested in is to check the URA Master Plan.

 1. White sites

 White sites are areas intended to be used as a combination of commercial, hotel, residential, sports and recreational spaces.
-Bidding developers for white sites need to submit detailed proposals to URA, who then decides on the winning bid based on how the proposed development fits into and benefits the area.
+Bidding developers for white sites need to submit detailed proposals to the URA, who then decides on the winning bid based on how the proposed development fits into and benefits the area.

 An example of a white site, as you can see above, is Cross Street Exchange (formerly China Square Central) at South Bridge Road and Cross Street.